Flying with a Dog in Australia: The Ultimate Guide

 What About Using a Pet Transport Company?

-Currently, it is a requirement of pets flying with Virgin Australia, snub-nosed pets flying on Qantas, and on many REX flights that they are booked through a pet transport company.
+Currently, it is a requirement for flying snub-nosed pets, some large pets and on selected REX flights to book through a pet transport company.
 But even once this temporary policy is reversed, you may still want to consider using a pet transport company to fly your pet within Australia.

 There are a number of reasons why you may want to consider this, including if you are unable to pick up or drop off your pet yourself before or after their flight, or if you’d prefer someone experienced in pet transport to handle the arrangements.
 A pet transport company may also be able to rent you a crate.